mountaineerbr/shellChatGPT/README.md

 ## 🎯  Project Objectives

-- Implement nice features from `OpenAI API version 1`.
+- Implement nice features from `OpenAI API version 1`, mainly focused on text and multimodal (non-video) multimodal chatting.

-- Provide the closest API defaults.
+- Provide the closest API defaults and let the user customise defaults.

-- Let the user customise defaults (as homework).

 - Première of `chatgpt.sh version 1.0` should occur at the time when OpenAI launches its next major API version update.